SystemsGenetics/kube-runner/README.md

 ### Running a Job on a Kubernetes cluster

 Once you install `kubectl`, you must save a configuration to `~/.kube/config`.
 For example, if you are using [Nautilus](https://nautilus.optiputer.net/) you can download the config file from the Nautilus dashboard by selecting "Get config".
+Note that authentication tokens for the NRP expire so you will need to download a new config file periodically.

 Test your Kubernetes configuration:
 ```bash